c3lang/c3docs-old/docs/functions.md

 There are four types of varargs:

 1. single typed
-2. explicitly typed variants: pass non-variant arguments as references
+2. explicitly typed any: pass non-any arguments as references
-3. implicitly typed variants: arguments are implicitly converted to references (use with care)
+3. implicitly typed any: arguments are implicitly converted to references (use with care)
 4. untyped C-style

 Examples: